otheiner/hive_game/README.md

 ```
 python3 hive_game.py
 ```
 This will open the game window and you can play.
+If you play vs. computer, you are by default white and you start the game.
+Colour selection will be added to the game menu later.
 Have fun!

 The game doesn't use any unusual packages (*), except ```pygame```, which you might need to install.